Fusion-Power-Plant-Framework/bluemira/documentation/source/mesh/mesh.rst

 .. warning:: Only 1D and 2D mesh operations are implemented.
 Mesh of 3D objects will raise and error.

-The meshing module of bluemira implements the following main classe:
+The meshing module of bluemira implements the following main classes:

-* :py:class:`bluemira.mesh.meshign.Meshable`: base class from which meshable objects inherit
+* :py:class:`bluemira.mesh.meshing.Meshable`: base class from which meshable objects inherit
 * :py:class:`bluemira.mesh.meshing.Mesh`: active class that performs the mesh operation